View Full Version : I found the zoroastrian scripture about Islam

 thanks for your replies.

-never polytheistic. it came to replace the polytheistic religions.
+as far as i know judaism was never polytheistic. it came to replace the polytheistic religions.

 it is not true that judaism doesn't accept converts - in fact in the early years they actively sought converts.